National Churchill Museum: Breakthrough

 On November 9, 1990, Edwina Sandys, granddaughter of Winston Churchill, introduced her sculpture Breakthrough to the public at America’s National Churchill Museum.
 Made from eight sections of the Berlin Wall, Breakthrough serves to commemorate the fall of the Berlin Wall, and to memorialize Churchill's "Sinews of Peace."

-In 1990, with the support of Westminster College, Sandys and her husband, Richard Kaplan, had traveled to East Berlin to secure portions of the wall.
+In 1990, with the support of Westminster College, Sandys and her husband, Richard Kaplan, traveled to East Berlin to secure portions of the wall.
 Upon their arrival in Berlin, however, the couple realized the sculpture would be costly, as 4 ft-wide sections were selling for $60,000 to $200,000.
 However, East German officials, intrigued by the idea of erecting a Berlin Wall monument at the location of Churchill's 1946 speech, allowed Sandys to choose eight sections of the wall as a gift to Westminster College.

 Sandys chose the sections from an area near the Brandenburg Gate, frequented by artists, because of the dramatic color of the graffiti.
 The repeated use of the word "unwahr" ("lies" or "untruths") within the sections also appealed to her.
 Sandys modified the original sections by cutting out large male and female silhouettes from the wall—which symbolized the newly-opened communication between East and West Germany.
 When assembled, Breakthrough stood roughly 11 ft high by 32 ft ft long.
 The silhouette cut-outs are part of a second sculpture entitled Breakfree, located at the Franklin D. Roosevelt Presidential Library and Museum in Hyde Park, New York.

 One year after the fall of the Berlin Wall, Sandys unveiled Breakthrough before a crowd of 7,000 people gathered on the campus of Westminster College.

 The Green Foundation & Kemper Lecture Series

-Since 1937, the College has held the John Findley Green Lectures and the Crosby Kemper Lectures.
-Both lectures have brought politicians, business leaders, and academics to Westminster College.

 The John Findley Green Foundation Lectures were established in 1936 as a memorial to John Findley Green, an attorney in St. Louis who graduated from Westminster College in 1884.
 The foundation provides for lectures designed to promote understanding of economic and social problems of international concern.
 The Crosby Kemper Lecture Series was established in 1979 by a grant from the Crosby Kemper Foundation of Kansas City, Missouri.
 This foundation provides for lectures by authorities on British History and Sir Winston Churchill at America’s National Churchill Museum.